 For more information contact Shelly Westrich at email@example.com

 Tutor:Teresa Richards Course Description: Learn the basics of Irish dance the the basics of moving around in a dance choreography.
 No dance experience required.

-We will learn the technique to create our own works of art using each of these forms.
+We will learn the techniques to create our own works of art using each of these forms.
 Fall and Spring semesters can be taken independently of each other.

 way all people learn their native language